Most firms are buying AI: Here’s what you should be investing in instead

 Property market finely poised as sales grow but fewer buyers than 12 months ago

-Property portal Zoopla say sales agreed are running 1% up on the same time last year despite buyer demand being 10% down; the first positive sales agreed figure of 2026.
-As the property market moves toward toward the busy Summer season Zoopla said “browsers and those sensitive to higher borrowing costs” were less active in […]
+Property portal Zoopla says sales agreed are 1% up on the same time last year despite buyer demand being 10% down; the first positive sales agreed figure of 2026.
+As the property market moves toward toward the busy summer season, Zoopla says “browsers and those sensitive to higher borrowing costs” are less active in the […]

 They don’t hack in… they log in: Why cyber risk may still be under-estimated in conveyancing